What is the Campaign about?

 Who is running the Campaign?

-The Family Arts Campaign is an initiative of 6 performing and visual arts trade bodies:
+The Family Arts Campaign is an initiative of 9 organisations & trade bodies:

 The consortium has been awarded a grant of National Lottery funds by Arts Council England (ACE) to develop a campaign focussing on the development of family arts engagement.
 The Campaign is funded until March 2015.